 4. Practice Self-Compassion

-While it's easy to extend compassion to others, very few people are able to temper their self-criticism with self-compassion.
+While it can feel easy to extend compassion to others, it can be hard to temper self-criticism with self-compassion.
 Self-compassion is simply being kind to oneself.
-Studies show that there is a strong correlation between self-compassion and positive mental health, such as reduced anxiety and greater life satisfaction, as well as higher self-esteem.
-Dr. Kristen Neff, of the University of Texas at Austin—dubbed the compassion evangelist—developed a self-compassion test.
-For example, when you fail at something that's important to you, do you keep things in perspective, or do you become consumed by feelings of inadequacy?
-When something doesn't go right, do you try to keep your emotions in balance?
+Studies show a strong correlation between self-compassion and positive mental health, such as reduced anxiety and greater life satisfaction, as well as higher self-esteem.
+Self-compassion can help develop emotional resilience.